 5. Getting access to sources of financing

 Public speaking is a great way of getting the attention of those that can help your business further.
 These can be investors, your first customers or banks.
-Whether it is at a conference or in a pitch, you need to be able to tell the right story.
-Get them to see a problem and see that you are the solution to that problem.
+Once they see you on stage, showing your knowledge, they start to trust you.
+With the right story, the right financier will think their money is in the right place with you.

 So if your company matters to you.
 You should care about public speaking.
 Because yes, public speaking matters today.
 And if you also think it’s important, you better speak up…